Spyrals-IO/Lazy-Props/README.md

 As pointed above, `users` is initilized to undefined.
 In this setup, you will render `MyComponent` with no users.
 Then, when the server answer's actually come back, you will update the ui with actual users.

-This is bad because your client is seeing an empty screen withtout any explanation.
+This is bad because your client is seeing an empty screen without any explanation.
 Anyone would think _"I've got a bug."_.

 To avoid this, some people actually wait for `users` to __not__ be undefined.